 Dublin’s lively nightlife, traditional pubs, music scene and friendly locals all make for a great place to spend your time.
 The people of Dublin are a fun bunch and once you get them chatting they won’t stop.
 But that’s a great thing about Irish people, in general, they are as much interested in you as you are about them.
 Another reason why I love Dublin is that the city is steeped in incredible culture, heritage and history.

-One day alone spent in Dublin would leave you inspired by what surrounds you.
-Dublin is a place that you could come back three or four times and still find plenty to discover.
+Just one day spent in Dublin will leave you inspired by what surrounds you.
+Dublin is a place that you can come back three or four times and still find plenty to discover.
 There is always something happening in Dublin that makes it an exciting place to be.

 Also if you’re a fan of Guinness you can’t miss the opportunity to visit Dublin, the place where it originated.
 But there is so much more to Dublin than Guinness and I’m going to make sure you know all about it.

 This is your one-stop guide to everything Dublin travel related.
-Hoping this Dublin guide will help you plan the most amazing trip to Ireland’s Capital and get the best out of the city.
+We hope that this Dublin guide will help you plan the most amazing trip to Ireland’s Capital and get the best out of the city.